-Our integrated curriculum makes our Elementary and Preparatory Divisions a very special place.
+Our integrated curriculum makes our Lower and Upper Schools a very special place.
 By weaving enduring knowledge across subject areas, we help children make important connections while they are learning.
 This is a natural way for them to learn, as it makes the material more meaningful.
 While we encourage students to pursue their individual interests in many areas, their core foundation remains that of an integrated, developmentally-appropriate learning experience.

-Students in the Preparatory Division, Fifth through Eighth Grade, begin to assume increasing levels of individual responsibility for their learning within a highly supportive environment.
+Students in the Upper School, Fifth through Eighth Grade, begin to assume increasing levels of individual responsibility for their learning within a highly supportive environment.
 Beginning in the 5th grade, students are assigned Advisors.
-These advisors serve as academic counselors, school-based advocates, and social-emotional mentors for students as they grow through the various stages of their Prep Division experience.
+These advisors serve as academic counselors, school-based advocates, and social-emotional mentors for students as they grow through the various stages of their Upper School experience.

 The introduction of formalized subjects including English, Math, History, Science, Language, occurs with the sustained Mandell commitment to interdisciplinary, differentiated learning.
 Students explore connections from their core academic studies throughout the program as they also engage in the enriching study of Technology, Music, Visual Arts, Drama, and Wellness/Physical Education.
 Integrated community service and extramural learning experiences provide synthesized application of skills acquired in the various subject areas.
 In addition, students have the opportunity to play intramural and competitive sports with other schools in the area.